 Boost your child’s brain through creative learning

-The WIZKIDS CLUB is designed to enhance your child’s brain via creative learning and help them gain a deeper understanding of the relationship between Science, Technology, Engineering, Art and Math.
-The club was launched by NASA STEAM-certified leader and children’s book author Sumita Mukherjee and is designed with children aged between 6-12 years of age in mind.
+The WIZKIDS CLUB is designed to boost your child’s brain through creative learning.
+To help them gain a deeper understanding of the relationship between Science, Technology, Engineering, Art and Math.
+The club was launched by NASA STEAM-certified leader and children’s book author Sumita Mukherjee .
+It is designed with children aged between 6-12 years of age in mind.
 The Club is built around a host of compelling activities, experiments, travel stories, DIYS and engineering books.

 By signing up to the WIZKIDS CLUB newsletter today, parents can receive regular inspiration for fun and educational activities, contests, ideas and help boost your child’s brain through creative learning.

 Accessing the news that will help their children read, tinker, explore and learning more efficiently.
 There is also a chance for new subscribers to win a free copy of the latest book.
 Those seeking out new opportunities for their children to make new discoveries, try hands-on projects.
 Join a global team of inventive young minds may see WIZKIDS CLUB as the perfect solution.

 Sumita has travelled the world to enjoy new experiences and learn more about the world around us.
 Using her knowledge to create mysteries and adventures designed to stimulate children’s minds and help them gain a better grasp of all relevant fields.
 STEAM is based on the idea that learning stands to be more effectively when each area is fused into a unified learning model rather than taught individually.
 The model is based on real-life, practical applications and aimed at increasing engagement with the subjects whilst making them more relatable and encouraging children to think about them in holistic ways.